27Swa/Word-Frequency-Analyzer/README.md

 - Provides an option for the user to choose which types of words to include in the analysis:
   *(e.g., English words only, Arabic words only, numbers only, or mixed)*.

+> ⚠️ Note: If Arabic text looks distorted in Excel, it's likely a display issue.
+The file is UTF-8 encoded and displays correctly in VS Code or Notepad.